Digantasaha123/NFS-Manager/README.md

 ## 🔮 Future Enhancements

-### 1. **Graphical User Interface (GUI) Integration**
-   - **Objective**: Develop a GUI for easier management of the NFS server and client configurations using **Tinker**.
-This will allow users to:
-     - Manage shared directories.
-     - Start/stop the NFS service.
-     - View logs and troubleshoot in real-time.
+### 1. **Additional Features for the GUI**
+   - **Objective**: Enhance the existing GUI to provide more functionalities like configuring server-side permissions, managing multiple clients, and viewing detailed access logs.
-   - **Benefit**: Simplifies the NFS management process, making it user-friendly for non-technical users.
+   - **Benefit**: Further streamlines NFS management for users, making the system even more user-friendly.

 ### 2. **Support for Multiple Clients**
    - **Objective**: Improve the server to handle multiple clients with various access levels (e.g., read-only for some clients, read-write for others).